-The rationale for watershed management is that if we manage activities on the land that drains to bodies of water, we will protect and improve our local water resources.
-Almost every activity on the land has the potential to affect the quality and quantity of water in our waterways.
-Watershed planning brings together the people within the watershed to address those activities.
-Individuals working together can design a coordinated watershed management plan that builds upon the strengths of existing programs and resources, and addresses water quality and quantity concerns in an integrated, cost-effective manner.
+If we manage activities on the land that drains to bodies of water, we will protect and improve our local water resources.
+Almost every activity on land can affect the quality and quantity of water in our waterways.
+Watershed planning brings people from the watershed together to address those activities.
+Individuals working together can design a coordinated watershed management plan that builds on the strengths of existing programs and resources, and addresses water quality and quantity concerns in an integrated, cost-effective manner.

 Development of a watershed management plan is a requirement of the State of Michigan and the U.S. EPA for communities to be eligible for grant funds through the Clean Water Act.
 HRWC facilitates the watershed planning process, and implementation of those plans, throughout the watershed.

 Following are links to plans developed in full or part by HRWC.
 They are listed in order from upstream to downstream.
-If any of these plans are too big to download on your computer, please email email@example.com and the document can be sent to you piecemeal.
+If any of these plans are too big to download on your computer, please email email@example.com so we can send you the document.

 - Strawberry Lake Phosphorus Management Plan, 1.4 MB